aammd/MS_computational_ecology_opinion/ms.md

-computational science in 1883, this is surely not what he had in mind -- but amusingly, here lies computational ecology mission statement: in a data-limited context, merging phenomenological models with pre-existing datasets is a way to efficiently. @pascual_cef outlines that computational ecology has a unique ability to go from the complex (natural systems) to the simple (representations and conceptual models), and back (testable predictions).
+computational science in 1883, this is surely not what he had in mind -- but amusingly, here lies computational ecology mission statement: in a data-limited context, merging phenomenological models with pre-existing datasets is a way to efficiently {>>what?<<}. @pascual_cef outlines that computational ecology has a unique ability to go from the complex (natural systems) to the simple (representations and conceptual models), and back (testable predictions).

-This I illustrate in \autoref{costbenefit} (in which I excluded meta-analyses).
+This I illustrate in \autoref{costbenefit} (from which I excluded meta-analyses).
 The three types of approaches are ranked in (again, approximate and arbitrary) order of cost and effort.
 Ecological models make, by definition, high accuracy predictions, but they tend to be difficult to test [@rykiel_tem].
 At the other hand of the spectrum, observations (field sampling) or manipulative approaches (micro/meso/macro-cosms, field experiments) are highly accurate (but have also immense human and monetary costs).

 Computational ecology ought to fall in the middle of this spectrum -- although the reliance on advanced research computing incurs greater costs (either paid by